Decomposition of Integral Self-Affine Multi-Tiles: Introduction

-In the present paper, we consider the problem of representing a $\mathbb{Z}^n$-tiling set which is an integral self-affine multi-tile as the union of an integral self-affine collection with the minimal number of prototiles.
-Indeed, the representation of an integral self-affine multi-tile is not unique.
+It is known that an integral self-affine multi-tile must be a $\mathbb{Z}^n$-tiling set if it can be used to construct a Haar-type multiwavelet \cite{GHA, FW}.
+Thus, we will restrict our attention to $\mathbb{Z}^n$-tiling sets and we will consider the problem of representing a $\mathbb{Z}^n$-tiling set which is an integral self-affine multi-tile as the union of an integral self-affine collection with the minimal number of prototiles, since, as we mentioned before, the representation of an integral self-affine multi-tile is not necessarily unique.
 For example, in dimension one, if $K=[-\frac{1}{4},\frac{3}{4}]$ associated with $B=2$, then $K$ is not only an integral self-affine $\mathbb{Z}$-tiling set with 3 prototiles, but also an integral self-affine $\mathbb{Z}$-tiling set with 4 prototiles (see section 3).
-The main goal of this paper is to provide a method to decompose an integral self-affine multi-tile $K$ which is a $\mathbb{Z}^n$-tiling set into distinct almost disjoint pieces $K_j$ which satisfy $K=\displaystyle\bigcup K_j$ such that the collection of sets $K_j$ is an integral self-affine collection associated with some expansive matrix $B\in M_n(\mathbb{Z})$ and the number of prototiles is minimal.
-Moreover, the representation of integral self-affine multi-tiles will be shown to be unique.
+The main goal of this paper is to provide a method to decompose an integral self-affine multi-tile $K$ which is a $\mathbb{Z}^n$-tiling set associated with some expansive matrix $B\in M_n(\mathbb{Z})$ into distinct measure disjoint pieces $K_j$ such that the collection of sets $K_j$ is an integral self-affine collection associated with $B$ and the number of prototiles is minimal.
+Moreover, this minimal representation will be shown to be unique.
+We will show that the proposed decomposition will terminate in finitely many steps only when the measurable $\mathbb{Z}^n$-tiling set to which it is applied is in fact an integral self-affine multi-tile associated with the expansive matrix $B\in M_n(\mathbb{Z})$.

 The paper is organized as follows.
-In Section 2, we provide a method to represent a $\mathbb{Z}^n$-tiling set which is an integral self-affine multi-tile as a union of prototiles with the least number of pieces.
-Using this algorithm, we can determine whether or not a given measurable $\mathbb{Z}^n$-tiling set $K\subset\mathbb{R}^n$ is an integral self-affine multi-tile associated with any given $n\times n$ integral expansive matrix $B$.
-In section 3, we give some examples to illustrate our algorithm.
+In Section 2, we provide a method to represent a $\mathbb{Z}^n$-tiling set which is an integral self-affine multi-tile as a union of prototiles with the least number of prototiles.
+In section 3, we give some examples to illustrate our method given in Section 2.
 Moreover, we construct some examples showing that some wavelet sets cannot be constructed by the method in \cite{FG} using integral self-affine multi-tiles.